Skip Ribbon Commands

 In June 1996, U.S. District Judge John G. Koeltl ruled on Grady’s habeas petition, finding that he had been denied effective assistance of counsel when his appellate lawyer had failed to challenge his conviction on the ground that the indictment was too vague to mount an effective defense at trial.

-Three other defendants convicted of similar charges arising from sex abuse allegations at another day center in the Bronx had obtained reversals of their convictions on similar bases in 1989 and 1990.
+Three other defendants, Franklin Beauchamp, Albert Algarin, and Jesus Torres, had been convicted of similar charges arising from sex abuse allegations at the Praca Day Care Center in the Bronx had obtained reversals of their convictions on similar bases in 1989 and 1990.
+A fourth person, Alberto Ramos, had been convicted of simillar charges arising from his employment at Concourse Day Care Center in the Bronx.
+His case had been overturned in 1992.

 Grady was released on bond on July 11, 1996 while his lawyers prepared a new appeal in state court.